 In addition to the serotype classification based on CPS antigens, S. suis has also been genetically differentiated into "sequence types" using the MLST (Multi Locus Sequence Typing) technique.
 The distribution of both porcine and human sequence types is detailed in Figure 2.

-Figure 2: S. suis sequence types and their worldwide distribution
+Figure 2: S. suis sequence types and their worldwide distribution in the post-weaning phase.
+This form of transmission happens through aerosols, feces, and saliva.

 How S. suis is transmitted in swine